manticoresoftware/manticoresearch/manual/english/Starting_the_server/Manticore.md

 manticore start local
 ```

 For a local instance, `manticore` invokes the matching `searchd --local`.
-For a configured instance, it uses `manticore.service` when systemd is available and the service is installed; otherwise it invokes the matching `searchd` directly.
+For the normally configured global instance, it uses `manticore.service` when systemd is available and the service is installed; otherwise it invokes the matching `searchd` directly.
 If systemd is selected and the service operation fails, `manticore` reports the failure and does not start a second daemon directly.
+To manage another configured instance, invoke `searchd --config FILE` directly.

 ## Stopping an instance